vaitkus/cif_ed/docs/recommendations.md

 ## `_refine.diffraction_theory`

 This data item can take the values 'dynamical' and 'kinematical', and should always be specified if refinement is performed using the dynamical theory.

+## `refine_diff.density_max`, `_min` and `_RMS`

+These quantities were defined in the original core CIF dictionary as indications of the final difference electron density.
+For electron diffraction, they should report the maximum, minimum and mean difference potential in the final difference Fourier map, and be expressed in units of electrons per ångström.

+## `_refine_ls.abs_structure_z_score`

+The statistical _z_ score can be determined as a robust measure of the confidence of an absolute structure assignment according to the procedure described in Klar, P. B., Krysiak, Y., Xu, H., Steciuk, G.,Cho, J., Zou, X. & Palatinus, L. (2023).
+Accurate structure models and absolute configuration determination using dynamical effects in continuous-rotation 3D electron diffraction data. _Nature Chem._ **15**, 848-855.
+This method is not specific to electron diffraction and may also be used for X-ray diffraction data, but for X-ray work it has largely been superseded by the Flack, Rogers and Parsons parameters.